 Many thanks to our collaborative partners at The Braid, the generousity of the Violins of Hope organization, and the Weinstein family.

 After its planned debut was delayed by the onset of the COVID-19 pandemic in 2020, Stories from the Violins of Hope was reimagined as a virtual experience.
-Now, more than two years later, we are excited to bring the program to the stage for the first time at Mt.
+More than two years later, the program is brought to the stage for the first time at Mt.
 Saint Mary’s University.
-Although this event is closed to the public, more in person shows are in the works – stay tuned!

 Produced by The Braid (formerly known as Jewish Women’s Theatre), Stories from the Violins of Hope is written by Lisa Rosenbaum and is accompanied by music curated by Dr. Noreen Green, LAJS Founding Artistic Director and Conductor.
 The performance features 7 actors and 4 LAJS musicians, including virtuoso violinist Niv Ashkenazi playing one of the few violins from the Violins of Hope collection currently in the USA.

 What a monumental text and beautiful performance.
 My wife & I watched it with tearful eyes.